 - Freeze Protection

 The Lessee agrees to provide full protection for the boiler.
 This value will be noted on the Lease Rental Agreement.
 Generally, your boiler insurance policy and general liability insurance will automatically pick up this risk.

 Who pays the freight for the rental boiler

 Freight costs are the Lessee's responsibility.
 Nationwide will make the arrangements and bill the customer an additional 15% handling fee.
 Freight is typically billed in two parts, one invoice for the incoming shipment and a second invoice for the shipment back to storage.

 What about loading and unloading charges, if any?

 Typically applicable for skid-mounted boiler and auxiliary equipment rentals, the Lessee is responsible for these charges.
-Watertube rental boilers with outputs of 82,500 lbs/hr and above are accompanied by one or two extra flatbeds carrying the economizer, stub stack, FGR piping, safety valves, etc. Nationwide will arrange and invoice Lessee for loading and unloading (and crane services, as required) at the storage location.
+Watertube rental boilers with outputs of 82,500 lb/hr and above are accompanied by one or two extra flatbeds carrying the economizer, stub stack, FGR piping, safety valves, etc. Nationwide will arrange loading and unloading (and crane services, as required) at the storage location.
 Lessee must arrange and pay for the unloading and reloading at the plant site.